MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/remote-assist/making-taking-calls-hololens.md

 If you don't see the contact you want, select Search and then use the holographic keyboard to enter a name or email address.

 >[!Note]
 > After the intended contact pops up, select the contact to call them.
-(Minimizing the keyboard will erase your search.)

 ![Screenshot showing the contacts search results screen on Dynamics 365 Remote Assist for HoloLens.](media/02.06-contacts-search-results.png)